nandweza/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 <br>
 <h2>Description</h2>
 <br>
-<p>For this project, we are learning how to work with JSON data and we scrapping.</p>
+<p>For this project, we are learning how to work with JSON data and web scrapping.</p>
 <br>
 <h2>Table of Contents</h2>
 <br>